FC200 Ignition Interlock

-- If you fail the test, or refuse to take it within the allotted 5 or 6 minutes, the violation will be recorded and your vehicle’s horn will sound until the vehicle is shut off.
+- If you fail the test or refuse to take it within the allocated 3 minutes, the siren will begin to sound.
+After 6 minutes, the device will record a violation.
+The siren will stop once a passing test is provided or the engine is shut off.

 - Note: The device cannot shut off your vehicle.

-- If your car stalls, you will have a few minutes to re-start your car without needing to take a test.
+- If your car stalls, you will have a you will have 3 minutes to restart your car without needing to take a test.

 - Avoid medicines that contain alcohol before taking your test.

-- Every month you will bring your vehicle in so the device can be calibrated and the data downloaded.
+- Every month or if selected, two months, you will bring your vehicle in so the device can be calibrated and the data downloaded.